-"I-I didn't rent one, sah," replied the culprit in a weak voice.
+heap on agony?"
+"I-I didn't rent one, sah," replied

-"A few days ago," continued the president, "I oberheard you trottin' out a presidential candidate for 1884.
-You had your biggest voice, an' you was flingin' your arms about, an' one would have thought you knowed all about it.
-Judge Smith, vou will have no mo' to do wid de makin' of de nex' president of de United States dan one grain of sand will have in makin' up de great Sahary desert."
+the culprit in a weak voice.
+"A few days ago," continued the pres-ident.
+"I oberheard you trottin' out a presidential candidate for 1884.
+You had your biggest voice, an' you was flingin' your arms about. an' one would have thought you knowed all about it.
+Judge Smith, you will have no mo' to do wid de makin' of de nex' president of de United States dan one grain of sand will have in makin' up de great Sahary des ert."
+"No, sah-dot's so, sah."

-ert."
-No, sah-dot's so, sah."
-"Let dis be a warnin' to you, sah.
-From dis time on you have no candidate, From dis time on you have no candidate, doan want one, an' take no interes' in polyticks beyond what can be 'spected of ebery citizen.
+"Let dis be a warnin' to you. sab.
+From dis time on you have no candidate, doan want one, an' take no interes' in polyticks beyond what can be 'spected of ebery citizen.
 If any man axes you to tell him who am to be de nex' president doan' you do it.
-Keep dat information locked tight in your bussum: An' a day or two ago you denounced yourself as an advocate of a tariff.
+Keep dat infor-mation locked tight in your bussum: An' a day or two ago you denounced yourself as an advocate of a tariff.
 Judge Smith, do you know what a tariff is?"
 "N-not zactly, sah, but I was gwine to read up on it."

-to read up on it."

-"Exactly; an' perhaps you'd better read up on how to keep your mouf shet on what you doan' know and what doan' affeck you!
-You am a purty lookin' advocate, you am!
-While your wife needs shoes an' de chil'en want clothes you walk aroun' de market wid yer old white obercoat on to tell de world dat you doan' 'blieve in dis or dat, or dat you am wedded to dis theory or opposed to dat one! to dat one!
+"Exactly; an' perhaps you'd better read up on how to keep your meuf shet on what you doan' know and what doan' affeck you!
+You am a purty lookin' ad-vocate, you am!
+While your wife needs shoes an'de chil'en want clothes you walk aroun' de market wid yer old white obercoat on to tell de world dat white obercoat on to tell de world dat you doan' 'blieve in dis or dat, or dat you am wedded to dis theory or opposed to dat one!

 "Ize sorry, sah.
-I'll drap de hull bus-ness right off."
+1'll drap de hull bus-ness right off."

 "See dat you do.
-Theories am all right onless a man am two months behind on his rent.
+Theories am all right onless a man am two months be-hind on his rent.
 Doctrines am all right when a family aint shiverin' wid the cold.
 Individual opinions count fur nuffin when de individual can't raise cash 'nuff to get a patch on his boot.
 Go and sot down, Judge Smith, an' doan loose a minit in startin on de road to reform."

-Collins Tells About Himself and His Fameus Contemporary.
+Collins Tells About Himself and His Famous Contemporary.